Retail foreign exchange trading

-The software development of trading platforms has seen a number of stages.
-Initially, trading platforms were based on basic programs downloaded to computers.
-This was followed by the development of easier-to-use interfaces and advanced features such as charting and technical analysis tools.
-The next stage saw the move to web-based platforms and mobile devices such as tablets and smartphones.
-Since 2010, there has also been a focus on developments to integrate automated trading tools and social trading into the forex trading platforms.

 Regulation

-In recent years, financial regulators in developed markets have introduced measures to limit the amount of leverage that retail investors can take on, particularly across foreign exchange transactions.
+Starting in 2010, financial regulators in developed markets have introduced measures to limit the amount of leverage that retail investors can take on, particularly across foreign exchange transactions.
 These restrictions sought to limit speculation and protect retail investors against unexpected losses.

-USA
+United States

-In the United States, the Commodity Futures Trading Commission (CFTC) limits leverage available to retail forex traders to 50:1 on major currency pairs and 20:1 for all others.
+In the United States, the Commodity Futures Trading Commission (CFTC) limited leverage available to retail forex traders to 50:1 on major currency pairs and 20:1 for all others.
 Major currencies include the Australian dollar, the British pound, the Canadian dollar, the Danish Krone, the euro, the Japanese yen, the New Zealand dollar, the Norwegian Krone, the Swedish Krona, the Swiss franc and the US dollar.
 The National Futures Association (NFA) is authorized to periodically review the list of major currencies, in light of changes in volatility.

 The initial version of the CFTC's 2010 regulations proposed lowering leverage limits to 10:1.
 But the CFTC adopted the higher 50:1 and 20:1 leverage limits described following criticism from Forex market participants.
 No such restrictions existed prior to 2010, when these rules came into effect.

-EU
+European Union

-In Europe, the European Securities and Markets Agency (ESMA) caps the amount of leverage that brokers and CFD providers can offer retail investors.
+In Europe, the European Securities and Markets Authority (ESMA) caped the amount of leverage that brokers and CFD providers could offer retail investors.
 These limits, which came into effect in 2018, vary between 30:1 and just 2:1, depending on the asset class.
 More volatile asset classes, like crypto-currencies, tend to attract lower limits.

 ESMA’s limits on leverage are as follows: